HfMT-ZM4/symbolist-electron/readme.md

 give details of which functions get called in the typical sequence of events

+Each container definition file has an attribute `palette` which lists the supported `symbol` class names that can be used in the container contents.
+When the user selects the container context, the list of symbols is used to populate the `palette` toolbar.

 A typical ui script sequence:
+1. a context is selected by the user and the palette icon is retrieved by the program, using the class def's `getPaletteIcon` function, which returns a `drawsocket` format object defining the icon drawing.
-1. user clicks on palette, which triggers a call to the class's `paletteSelected`.
+2. user clicks on a palette icon, which triggers a call to the class's `paletteSelected` notifying the symbol class that is is now active in the palette.
 Inside the definition, this triggers a set of window mouse event listeners.
-   * Then as the mouse moves, the custom mouse event handlers are called.
+   * as the mouse moves, the mouse event handlers are called.
 When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.
    * use `ui_api.getSVGCoordsFromEvent(event)` to get the absolute coordinates, taking the window scrolling position into account.
-2. `cmd-click` is the current standard creation gesture.
+3. `cmd-click` is the current standard creation gesture.
 On `cmd-click` the mouse handler should call an internal function which creates a new element based on the mousedown coordinate (again using `getSVGCoordsFromEvent`).
 When creating a new element, the action should:
    * send the drawing commands to the browser display (via drawsocket usually, using the `drawsocketInput` API method).
 Include the data content into the symbol by using the HTML `dataset` (you can use `ui_api.dataToHTML(dataObj)` helper function to create the `data-` tags)
     ```
     ui_api.drawsocketInput({